 Level 2: Emotional Honesty

-Level 2 maturity means that you understand your feelings and have the necessary coping mechanisms to allow for your genuine emotions instead of suppressing them.
+Level 2 maturity means you understand your feelings and have the coping mechanisms to allow for genuine emotions instead of suppressing them.

 People who haven’t yet reached this level of maturity tend to hurt themselves emotionally because they haven’t yet learned how to cope with their inner emotions.

 Beware: When people publicly paint themselves as victims of their feelings.

 Level 3: Emotional Openness